0xPranavDoshi/Pikturit/README.md

 After completing the download, run the installer and follow the simple installation prompts.

-Right click on any image file on your computer.
+Right click on any image file or folder on your computer.

-Click on the Pikturit option to resize the image.
+Click on the Pikturit option to resize the image or all the images in that folder.

 # Creator